ChThH/Theological-Reflections/docs/canon_web.md

 ---
 layout: page
-title: |
-    The Great Canon of Repentance
+title: The Great Canon of Repentance
-    — by St Andrew of Crete"
+subtitle: St Andrew of Crete"
 ---